Anush-Onkar/Vision-Project-Image-Segmentation/README.md

 ### Task2
 Solution for the Task2 are in the scripts main_task2, evalaution,R2_Unet_model and Metrics which includes training, evaluation metrics.
 R2U-net has been implemented in the task as per the paper https://arxiv.org/ftp/arxiv/papers/1802/1802.06955.pdf on CityScape dataset.
+As the saved model file is nearly 150MB, it can be accessed throught this link https://drive.google.com/drive/folders/1C1wnf9ySwv83nJaNZ4ohEY2PIHpwsloY?usp=sharing.

 ### Task3

 Solution for the Task3 are in the scripts main_task3, evalaution,Atten_R2_Unet_model and Metrics which includes training, evaluation metrics.
 An attempt has been made to implement Attention R2U-net for purpose of improving the R2Unet model accuracy which is implemented in the paper https://arxiv.org/ftp/arxiv/papers/1802/1802.06955.pdf on CityScape dataset.
+As the saved model file is nearly 150MB, it can be accessed throught this link https://drive.google.com/drive/folders/1C1wnf9ySwv83nJaNZ4ohEY2PIHpwsloY?usp=sharing.